Crazz-Zaac/informative-missingness/PROJECT_JOURNAL.md

 - Meeting discussions:
     - Discussed about the [`STraTS library`](https://github.com/sindhura97/STraTS/tree/main/src)
     - TO DOs:
-        - Take list of admissions and preprocess labevents table data
+        - Take a list of admissions and preprocess labevents table data
         - Use chart time
         - Admission file has time of admission time in hr/min/day in admissions table (beginning of admission) -> discretize the timestamp based on hour/day etc. if you have many data in same date take the average
         - Select all features (if you wish to make feature selection)